MantisVision/webUtils/docs/synchronizer.md

-	durationchange = "durationchange", // fired when the new longest video is added or the longest video is removed ended = "ended", // fired when the longest video in VideoSync stops playing and no video is supposed to loop paused = "paused", // fired when the playing is paused playing = "playing" // fired when the playing continues };
+	durationchange = "durationchange", // fired when the new longest video is added or the longest video is removed ended = "ended", // fired when the longest video in VideoSync stops playing and no video is supposed to loop paused = "paused", // fired when the playing is paused playing = "playing", // fired when the playing continues buffering = "buffering", // fired when the synchronizer starts buffering (due to one or many videos managed by the synchronizer start buffering) buffered = "buffered" // fired when the synchronizer starts buffering (due to one or many videos managed by the synchronizer start buffering)
+};
 ```